minio/docs/source/operations/cert-manager/cert-manager-operator.rst

       The ``spec.secretName`` is not optional.

       The secret name **must** be ``sts-tls``.
-      Confirm this by setting ``spec.secretName: sts-tls`` as highlighted above.
+      Confirm this by setting ``spec.secretName: sts-tls`` as highlighted in the certificate YAML.

 2. Apply the resource: